 Earning cash back

 Each quarter, you have the option of choosing two spending categories that will earn you 5 percent cash back.
-Just be aware: you’ll only earn that 5 percent cash back on up to $2,000 worth of combined purchases each quarter in your two categories.
-If you spend too much, then, you can easily max out the 5 percent cash back bonus before the quarter ends, then earning 1 percent back on each purchase.
+Just be aware that you’ll only earn that 5 percent cash back on up to $2,000 worth of combined purchases each quarter in your two categories.
+If you spend too much, you can easily max out the 5 percent cash back bonus before the quarter ends and then earn 1 percent back on each purchase.